openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Full duplex mode is supported in SPI mode, where spi_sdo0_o is used to transmit the data to  the external device and spi_sdi1_o reflects the data received from the external device.
 Rest operation is similar to Rx and Tx operation.
-A full duplex mode can be configured using SPI_CMD_FULL_DUPL command or enabling uDMA QSPI to perform TX and RX operation simultanously.
+A full duplex mode can be configured using SPI_CMD_FULL_DUPL command or enabling uDMA QSPI to perform TX and RX operation simultaneously.
 In case of SPI_CMD_FULL_DUPL command WORD_PER_TRANSF, BITS_WORD and SIZE will be same for Rx and Tx operation.

 Command based TX and RX channel configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Upon detecting a valid signal from command FIFO, uDMA QSPI CSR module reads the command from data line.
-If the command is SPI_CMD_SETUP_UCA or SPI_CMD_SETUP_UCS, uDMA QSPI updates the following pins bassed on the command values:
+If the command is SPI_CMD_SETUP_UCA or SPI_CMD_SETUP_UCS, uDMA QSPI updates the following pins based on the command values:

 - cfg_rx_size_o or cfg_tx_size_o
 - cfg_rx_datasize_o or cfg_tx_datasize_o